NCAAB

 Oregon vs Nebraska Basketball Prediction, Odds, Picks, Best Bets for February 2

-The Nebraska Cornhuskers (13-8, 3-7 Big Ten) will look to stop a four-game road slide when they square off against the Oregon Ducks (16-5, 5-5 Big Ten) on February 2, 2025 at Matthew Knight Arena.
+The Nebraska Cornhuskers (13-8, 3-7 Big Ten) aim to stop a four-game road losing streak when they visit the Oregon Ducks (16-5, 5-5 Big Ten) on February 2, 2025.

 Before you place your bet on this game at FanDuel Sportsbook, here are the NCAA basketball odds and spreads you need to know.